Amount of Substance

 As we have already mentioned, the SI unit for amount of substance - sometimes called chemical amount - is the mole.
 But what exactly is a mole?
 Well, we also mentioned that the amount of substance was determined by how many elementary entities of a substance (atoms, molecules, or whatever) we have.
 In fact, a mole of substance contains a very specific number of elementary entities.
-That number is defined by something called the Avogadro constant (NA ), and is currently (as of 2015) determined to be:
+That number is defined by something called the Avogadro constant (NA ).

 The important thing to note here is that the relative atomic mass of an element (which is determined experimentally) is given in terms of a unit of mass known as the unified atomic mass unit (symbol: u).
 Although this is a non-SI unit, it has been accepted for use with the International System of Units.
 One unified atomic mass unit is approximately the mass of a single nucleon (nucleons are protons and neutrons - the particles that form the nucleus of an atom).
 It is defined as one-twelfth of the mass of an unbound neutral atom of carbon-12.

-Note that we have limited the precision of the values used in our calculation to four significant digits in order to keep things simple.
+Note that we have limited the precision of the values used in our calculation in order to keep things simple.
 Our answer will therefore be subject to a slight rounding error, but it is accurate enough for our purposes.
-We are simply trying to illustrate a point here.
-In order to do just that, let's take a look at the relevant section of the periodic table:
+Note also that the weight of one mole of copper in grams is almost identical to its relative atomic weight in daltons.
+This is no coincidence.
+Now let's look at the relevant section of the periodic table:

-Copper has a unified atomic mass of 63.546
+Copper has a relative atomic mass of 63.546 Da

 We have highlighted the entry for copper (Cu).
-For every entry in the periodic table, the relative atomic mass for the element is located underneath the name of the element.
-Note that the value given for copper is 63.546 - almost identical to the number of grams we calculated for the mass of a mole of copper.
-This is no coincidence!
-It turns out that we don't need to do any calculations at all in order to find the mass of one mole of an element like copper.
+For every entry in the periodic table, the relative atomic mass of the element (in daltons) is located underneath the name of the element.
+As you can see, the value given for copper is 63.546, which is no surprise because we already knew the value.
+What should occur to you now, however, is that we don't need to do any calculations in order to find the mass of one mole of an element like copper.
 All we need to do is consult the periodic table and obtain the relative atomic mass for that element.
 This number will give us the mass of one mole of the element in grams!